 If the craving starts to kick in, grab yourself some fruit.
 Fruit has natural sugars that may fill that void.
 I personally love apples, strawberries, and mandarin oranges.
 I take fruit with me to work every day because it’s delicious and I love it but also because it’s super helpful if I’m craving something sweet.

 Everyone always says that if you don’t buy sweets, you don’t have them in the house, therefore you can’t eat them.
 WRONG!
 I hate this.
 I’ve found that if I do not have any sweets in the house I will inevitably become extremely angry, drive to the store, buy a bunch of junk, and binge (just being honest).
 I always try to have some sort of sweet in the house in addition to fruit.
-I usually go with Annie’s Homegrown Cookie Bites, Brookside’s Dark Chocolate Pomegranates, homemade energy bites or homemade cranberry/chocolate chip energy bites (Recipe here!
-You don’t want to pass this one up).
+I usually go with Annie’s Homegrown Cookie Bites, Brookside’s Dark Chocolate Pomegranates, homemade energy bites or homemade cranberry/chocolate chip energy bites.

 If you’ve tried everything and you’re still craving something sweet.
 Treat yourself!
 You deserve it.
 There is nothing wrong with enjoying a piece of cake, a candy bar, or anything else every once in awhile.
 Everything in moderation!